Chart Color Schemes

 Lynbrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lynbrook's housing structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings.
-In comparison, Melbourne metro had 91.5% houses and 8.5% other dwellings.
-Home ownership in Lynbrook was 18.8%, similar to Melbourne metro's rate.
-The remaining dwellings were either mortgaged (60.1%) or rented (21.2%).
-The median monthly mortgage repayment in Lynbrook was $1,962, higher than Melbourne metro's average of $1,950 and the national average of $1,863.
-The median weekly rent in Lynbrook was $401, compared to Melbourne metro's $386 and the national figure of $375.
+Lynbrook's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 91.5% houses and 8.5% other dwellings.
+Home ownership in Lynbrook was at 18.8%, similar to Melbourne metro's level.
+Dwellings were either mortgaged (60.1%) or rented (21.2%).
+The median monthly mortgage repayment in the area was $1,962, higher than Melbourne metro's average of $1,950.
+The median weekly rent figure was $401, compared to Melbourne metro's $386.
+Nationally, Lynbrook's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing